stargazer/django-firestone/README.md

 ## Running tests

-The ``tests`` package contains a Django application that tests many of django-gatorade's features.
+The ``tests`` package contains a Django application that tests many of django-firestone's features.
 In order to build the application:

 	python bootstrap.py -v 2.1.1